WheteThunger/CarTurrets/README.md

 - Allow players to deploy auto turrets onto modular cars, at most one per module.
 - Limit max turrets per car, optionally using the permissions of the car owner.
 - Restrict which modules players can deploy turrets to, using permissions.
+- Automatically add turrets to cars when they spawn.
+  - Configurable chance to spawn a turret for each module type.
+  - Can apply to natural spawns along the road or all car spawns, optionally using the permssions of the car owner.
 - Configurable turret position for each module type.

 #### Notes

 - Turrets deployed to the front of the car automatically face forwards, while turrets deployed to the back automatically face backwards.
 If the default rotation isn't desirable, you can rotate the auto turret like normal once it's deployed.
 - Moving a module item between slots will automatically move the turret without rotating it.
-- Moving a module item from a car's inventory to your inventory, or dropping it from the car's inventory, will automatically add an auto turret item to your inventory (if the module had a turret) with condition matching the auto turret's health.
-This does not require permissions.
+- Moving a module item from a car's inventory to your inventory, or dropping it from the car's inventory, will automatically add an auto turret item to your inventory (if the module had a turret) with condition matching the auto turret's health, unless the `EnableTurretPickup` configuration option is `false`.
 - Turrets deployed to vehicle modules will not target NPC players or non-hostile players who are in safe zones.

 ## How To Use